Category: Uncategorized

 Dry Cracked Toenails in Summer: What Causes Them and How to Treat Them

-Summertime can be rough on your toenails.
+What Causes Dry Cracked Toenails in Summer Summertime can be rough on your toenails.
 If you’ve noticed thick, brittle, or dry cracked toenails in summer, it may be more than just cosmetic wear and tear.
 Dry, warm weather—combined with increased time in sandals, pools, and sweaty shoes—can weaken the nail structure.
-Toenails naturally lose moisture when exposed to heat and UV rays.
-Chlorine…
+Toenails naturally lose moisture when…

 -